rhythnic/ioku/README.md

 const ioku = Ioku()
 ioku.use(UiLibrary)

-// catch all usages of ioku.ui that haven't been registered with ioku.on
+// All usages of ioku.ui that haven't been registered end up in "catch"
-// useful for rendering things like 'div' or 'p' ioku.catch = createElement
+// It's useful for rendering things like 'div' or 'p'
+// If not set, catch will throw an error ioku.catch = createElement

 export default ioku